13 Free TV Apps to Download Now

 For a free streaming service, Crackle’s library is truly impressive.
-Crackle even has a handful of original series to its name.
 Best of all, Crackle works on nearly all mobile devices, streaming boxes and smart TVs.

 2. Tubi TV

-A division of FOX Entertainment, Tubi TV has deals with major studios like Paramount Pictures, Metro-Goldwyn-Mayer (MGM) and Lionsgate.
+A division of FOX Entertainment, Tubi TV has deals with major studios like Warner Bros., Paramount Pictures, Metro-Goldwyn-Mayer (MGM) and Lionsgate.
 It also features lots of foreign and independent productions.

-The library is solid and has started offering popular Fox TV series like “The Masked Singer” and “Gordon Ramsay’s 24 Hours to Hell and Back.”
+The library is solid and has started offering popular Fox TV series like “The Masked Singer” and “LEGO Masters.”

 3. Pluto TV

 Pluto TV offers TV channels of linear content much like a cable package, though there are plenty of on-demand options, too.

 There are dozens of classic TV, movie and sports channels — and even some highly curated streams of niche content.